Redefine Strong: Black Women's Mental Health Conference

 1:00 - 7:00pm

-NYU Kimmel Center for University Life
+NYU Global Center for Academic and Spiritual Life

 NYSED and ASWB/ACE approved for 5 CE contact hours